amangabba/ksql_ads/README.md

 |G                            |2021-10-23T06:00:08+0200     |G                            |2021-10-23T06:00:09+0200     |
 |B                            |2021-10-23T06:00:01+0200     |B                            |2021-10-23T06:00:11+0200     |
 ```
+The result is the same as with the inner join with the addition of proper data for (left) view events A, B, D, F.1, F.1, and G that do a left join with empty right-hand side when they are processed first.
+Thus, view D is preserved and only click E is not contained as there is no corresponding view.
 #### Outer join
 ```
 SELECT V.id AS ID_VIEW, V.ts AS TS_VIEW, C.id AS ID_CLICK, C.ts AS TS_CLICK